 3. Messy Shuffle

-Finally, how to shuffle tarot cards if you suck at shuffling?
+Finally, how to shuffle tarot cards with small hands?
+Or maybe you just suck at shuffling.
+That’s okay!

 I call the third way of shuffling tarot cards the messy shuffle.
 You just jumble all the cards together face down on your tarot reading surface (a tabletop, your bed, the floor, wherever).
 Just move them around all over the place, swirling the cards around with both hands until you are satisfied.
 Then, just put all the cards back together in a neat pile.